Introduction: Flyback Transformer Driver for Beginners

 When drawing arcs...

-I strongly urge you to make a "chicken stick" which is an insulating stick of some sort where you can tape the high voltage wire to the end of instead of touching it directly.
+I strongly urge you to make a "chicken stick" which is an insulating stick where you attach one of the high voltage wires to draw arcs, it's much safer than holding the high voltage wire in your hand.
 PVC pipe is very good for this, wood is fine too as long as its dry.

 Including the obvious risk of electric shock another thing to take note of is the arc is VERY hot and can easily burn or set to fire to anything it touches.
 Even the cable insulation will burn if you draw the arc onto it.

-- Never touch the high voltage wire or any of the flyback base pins when the circuit is turned on.
+- Never touch the high voltage wire or the flyback when the circuit is running.

 - Make sure you can easily cut power to the circuit.